Back to all posts

 A remote-working couple uses separate desks in a bright Narvarte two-bedroom apartment in Mexico City.

-When a 2BR Becomes Worth It
+When a 2BR becomes worth it

 The practical question is not affection.
 It is calendar conflict.